elegantchaos/Coverage/README.md

 <target>              The target to produce output for.
 If this is missing, output is produced for all targets.

 Options:
---showFiles           Show coverage results for each file in the target(s).
+--printFiles          Print coverage results for each file in the target(s).
+--printTargets        Print coverage results for the target(s).
 --threshold=<amount>  Tf coverage is below this threshold, we will return a non-zero error code.

 Exit Status: